therealmb/therealmb/README.md

 - 👋 Hi, I’m @therealmb
-- 👀 I’m interested in: Python, Javascript, Blockchain, Cryptocurrency
+- 👀 I’m interested in: Python, Javascript, Blockchain, Cryptocurrency, Ethereum, Linux/UNIX, Azure, Active Directory, HyperV, WSL
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: Web Development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: Drop me a message on Twitter

 <!---
 therealmb/therealmb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.